ETCLabs/RDMnet/docs/getting_started/building_and_integrating.md

 RDMnet can be built on its own using CMake and its headers and binaries can be installed for inclusion in a non-CMake project.
-Typical practice is to create a clean directory to hold the build results named some varion of "build".
+Typical practice is to create a clean directory to hold the build results named some variation of "build".

 **NOTE**: If you are cross-compiling and/or building for an embedded target, some additional configuration is necessary.
 EtcPal helps make this possible; see the